jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 Monitoring the temperature of chilled or frozen wares while in transit through a cold chain is pretty common.
 This monitoring is either done offline with temperature trackers that are read upon arrival, or online with devices that send temperature readings to a central database.
 The latter is one of the not [not useful](https://twitter.com/internetofshit) applications of the internet of things (IoT).

-The tracking devices in Pfizer’s custom designed shipping containers have started making headlines because the first instances of the trackers reporting failure of the cold change have occurred.
+The built-in tracking devices in Pfizer’s custom designed shipping containers have started making headlines because the first instances of the trackers reporting failure of the cold change have occurred.
 For example, [this Deutsche Welle article](https://p.dw.com/p/3nGgF) quotes a spokesman for the Germany city of Lichtenfels stating that theirs recorded a temperature of 15°C in transit.

-Pfizer’s tracking devices are supplied by Icelandic startup [Controlant](https://controlant.com ).[^48] The devices are embedded into the insulation and record and send temperature and GPS information at regular intervals.[^49]
+Pfizer uses two types of temperature trackers from Controlant and Sensitech.[^48] The tracker supplied by Icelandic startup [Controlant](https://controlant.com )[^49] is an online tracker that also includes a GPS receiver[^50].
+It has three LED indicators for cold chain integrity, network connectivity, and battery life.
+Controlant even had time to customize the design and included a Pfizer logo.
+The other device by [Sensitech](www.sensitech.com) (part of US conglomerate [Carrier](https://www.corporate.carrier.com)) is the [TempTale Ultra](https://www.sensitech.com/en/media/TTUItra_LS_060820_Web_tcm35-80848.pdf) and is an offline logger with an LCD display as readout.
+The devices are embedded into the insulation part of Pfizer’s shipping box assembly.

 It’s safe to assume that all steps of all distribution processes of both vaccines are somehow temperature monitored.
-For example, Moderna’s vaccine shipments through McKesson in the US contain an unspecified “digital temperature monitor” that allows recipients to validate cold chain compliance, apparently without any remote connectivity.[^50]
+For example, Moderna’s vaccine shipments through McKesson in the US contain an unspecified “digital temperature monitor” that allows recipients to validate cold chain compliance, apparently without any remote connectivity.[^51]

 ## Freezers

 Freezers play a big role in the vaccine distribution and many of the references mentioned in sections above mention or show freezers.

 Pfizer’s “freezer farm” in Kalamazoo, Michigan, gained some notoriety in the media while the first production batches of vaccine were stored there before the emergency use authorization by the FDA arrived.
 If you look closely at [the photo](https://www.npr.org/sections/health-shots/2020/11/24/938591815/pfizers-coronavirus-vaccine-supply-contract-excludes-many-taxpayer-protections ), you can see that Pfizer has [Thermo Scientific TSX](https://www.thermofisher.com/us/en/home/life-science/lab-equipment/cold-storage/lab-freezers/ultra-low-temperature-freezers-minus-80/premium-tsx-ult-freezers.html) freezers that have stickers saying “-80°C” but all the displays read “-69°C”.
 TSX freezers support temperature set-points between -50°C and -86°C which makes them versatile but probably quite expensive (you’ll have to call to get a quote).
-German 400-person company Binder in Tuttlingen manufactures freezers that, too, and sells them at prices between €15k and €20k.[^51]
+German 400-person company Binder in Tuttlingen manufactures freezers that, too, and sells them at prices between €15k and €20k.[^52]

 The availability of ultra-cold freezers varies substantially around the world.
-For example, the country of Peru contains an estimated 30 such freezers[^52], that’s less than the number visible in Pfizer’s “freezer farm” photo.
+For example, the country of Peru contains an estimated 30 such freezers[^53], that’s less than the number visible in Pfizer’s “freezer farm” photo.

 ## Dry Ice

 When active cooling in freezers is not available, [dry ice](https://en.wikipedia.org/wiki/Dry_ice) can be re-filled into insulated shipping containers to keep the contents ultra-cold.
 Dry ice is simply compressed CO2 and has the useful property of sublimating at −78.5°C. Sublimation is a phase change from solid to gaseous (instead of solid-to-liquid more commonly seen in everyday life).

-Depending on who you ask, there is enough dry ice production capacity available[^53] or there isn’t[^54].
+Depending on who you ask, there is enough dry ice production capacity available[^54] or there isn’t[^55].

 Regulatory limits exist for the amount of dry ice permitted on planes.
-The US FAA has granted United Airlines, Pfizer’s preferred vaccine air carrier, permission to exceed the former limit five-fold[^55] but also shared some advice to airlines such as how to avoid suffocation from the released CO2 and how to account for sublimation-induced weight loss when calculating the planes center of mass[^56].
+The US FAA has granted United Airlines, Pfizer’s preferred vaccine air carrier, permission to exceed the former limit five-fold[^56] but also shared some advice to airlines such as how to avoid suffocation from the released CO2 and how to account for sublimation-induced weight loss when calculating the planes center of mass[^57].

 Phase change materials are an alternative.
 You’ve already read about them above in the context of va-Q-tec containers and might have seen some in your home if you receive food or grocery deliveries from companies like BlueApron or HelloFresh.
 Phase change materials are reusable which is great when you have access to a freezer to “recharge” them.